SerenaTetart/PixelBot/README.md

 *Note that:*
 * *In the new version the druid take a few steps to the right in order to not "stack" with others casters (it's just visualy more interesting)*
 * *I have 4 other screens on my second monitor*

+Furthermore in this version I made a scrapper that takes all the items in the game with their respective statistics and put them inside a database in order to compute bonus healing since the API don't give any functions for this.